armscye/armscye/packages/response/README.md

 ### ResponseGenerator `Interface`

-Describes the interface for composing and sending HTTP responses.
+Provides a contract for composing and sending HTTP responses.

 ```ts
 interface ResponseGenerator {